upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 android:fillColor="@color/colorPrimary"
 {% endhighlight %}

-Be aware that only Android 5.0 and higher supports dynamic attributes.
+Be aware that only **Android 5.0 and higher supports dynamic attributes**.
 Setting this will result in black areas instead of your desired color on pre-API level 21 devices.

 <center>